-Testing is a crucial part of plugin development to ensure high quality, bug free and compatibility with other plugins, compatibility with older WordPress and PHP releases.
+Testing is a crucial part of plugin development to ensure high quality, bug-free, and compatibility with other themes, plugins, and older WordPress and PHP releases.

 - Test you can log in using the read more form.

 - Test register a new user using the registration form.